a-r-m-i-n/dce/Documentation/Versions/Index.rst

 - Fixes big performance issue in backend and increases compatibility to EXT:flux.
 - Massive refactorings, to improve speed of DCE extension.
 Special thanks to Bernhard Kraft!
 - Small bugfix and add example to code snippets of RTE, of how to define a preset for CKeditor.
-- Several bugfixes
 - Permission issue for non-admins fixed
 - Removed php warnings in backend
 - Fixed Typolink 8.7 code snippet